Skip to main content

 Extended Table 3-2.
 All regional mean covariance sex differences in humans.
 Signed values are indicated as “meanCov_signed”.
 Absolute values are indicated as “meanCov_absolute”.

-media-1.xls (67KB, xls)
+media-4.xls (67KB, xls)

 SIGNIFICANCE STATEMENT.

 Structural covariance is a potent readout of coordinated brain development, but hard to probe experimentally.
-Here we use sex differences as a naturally occurring test for developmental theories of structural covariance – adopting a cross-species approach for validation and translational benefit.
-Brain MRI reveals two conserved features of anatomical covariance across humans and mice: (i) tighter inter-regional coordination of brain development in females as evidenced by stronger volume covariance; (ii) a tendency for female-biased covariance to involve regions that are smaller in females – suggesting an unknown counterbalancing between these two distinct modes of sex-biased brain organization.
+We use sex differences as a naturally occurring test for developmental theories of structural covariance – adopting a cross-species approach for validation and translational benefit.
+Brain MRI reveals two conserved features of anatomical covariance across humans and mice: (i) tighter inter-regional coordination of brain development in females as evidenced by stronger volume covariance; (ii) a tendency for female-biased covariance to involve regions that are smaller in females – suggesting a previously unknown counterbalancing between these two distinct modes of sex-biased brain organization.
 These findings advance understanding of coordinated brain development and sex difference in a cross-species framework – facilitating future translational research on both topics.

 Acknowledgements: